 4. Transparency and real-time monitoring of AI/ML-based SaMD

 The FDA has already cleared or approved several AI/ML-based SaMD with the locked algorithm.

 Its performance is hard to predict since it can only be assessed after examining how the software evolves through the consumption of real-world experience over time.

 As a result, the intended output may be different than what it was originally given clearance for.

-The FDA will continually revise the temporary regulatory framework of this powerful tool in order to provide a safe and effective guidelines to developers, manufacturer, and the patients.
+The FDA will continually revise the temporary regulatory framework of this powerful tool in order to provide safe and effective guidelines to developers, manufacturers, and patients.

 You can read more about the full proposed regulatory framework published by the FDA here.